angelowen/Orchid-Fine-grained-Visual-Classification/readme.md

 paper url: https://arxiv.org/abs/2202.03822

 We propose a novel plug-in module that can be integrated to many common backbones, including CNN-based or Transformer-based networks to provide strongly discriminative regions.
 The plugin module can output pixel-level feature maps and fuse filtered features to enhance fine-grained visual classification.
-Experimental results show that the proposed plugin module outperforms state-ofthe-art approaches and significantly improves the accuracy to **92.77%** and **92.83%** on CUB200-2011 and NABirds, respectively.
+Experimental results show that the proposed plugin module outperforms the accuracy to **92.379%** on 2022 Orchid Dataset.
 ## Framework
 [A Novel Plug-in Module for Fine-grained Visual Classification](https://github.com/chou141253/FGVC-PIM)